data-forge/data-forge-ts/docs/guide.md

 Retrieve the index from a series:

-	var index = someSeries.getIndex();
+	var index = series.getIndex();

-An index is actually just another Series so you can call the `toArray` function or anything else that normally works for a Series:
+An index is actually basically just a series so you can call the `toArray` function or anything else that normally works for a series:

 	var arrayOfIndexValues = index.toArray();